Compare Leased Line Quotes

 Additional leased line costs

-The cost depends on the type of leased line.
-Ethernet Fibre offers high performance and speed but is generally the most expensive.
-Ethernet First Mile (EFM), using a combination of copper lines, is more affordable and suited for moderate speeds.
-Ethernet over Fibre to the Cabinet (EoFTTC) is a cost-effective option for lower speeds, combining fibre to the cabinet with copper to the premises.
+Leased line costs mainly depend on the type of leased line used by the business.
+Ethernet Fibre consists of all fibre cables, therefore, it offers high speed but is generally the most expensive.
+Ethernet First Mile (EFM) uses a combination of copper lines with fibre which brings the cost down and is suited for moderate speeds.
+Ethernet over Fibre to the Cabinet (EoFTTC) combines fibre to the cabinet with copper to the premises to provide an affordable leased line suitable for lower speed connections.

 3. Contract length